cs1302uga/cs1302-tutorials/javafx/javafx.md

    Close out of the small GUI app.

 1. Regardless of whether you got an error, **rerun the driver but add `-Dprism.order=sw` in addition to the usual options when executing the related `java` command** to enable the software-based renderer.
+You may still receive a slightly shorter error message but your application will run smoother (less lag) with this option set.

-1. If the small GUI app containing a nice message appears with no renderer errors, then you are okay to proceed!
+1. If the small GUI app containing a nice message appears with or without a small error message, then you are okay to proceed!
    **Note**: You may have to wait a few seconds to see the message.

    1. If you are running MacOS and get an exception message related to `DISPLAY` the first